BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Since I'm inclined to buy items higher up on the list, the algorithm's prediction is validated, influencing its future predictions and creating a positive feedback loop which consists of me and the algorithm.
 Because I rely on algorithms to find items to buy, I believe it's fair to say that they have influence over me and a sort of agency of their own.

-If we don't attribute agency to objects, then the explanation for the failures of climate agreements likely rests on a dysfunction of the system or on individual failures, e.g. corrupt or incompetent politicians.
+If we don't attribute agency to objects, then the explanation for the failures of climate agreements likely rests on a dysfunction of the system or on individual failures, e.g. 'corrupt' or incompetent politicians.
 The idea that our modern society renders us freer and more independent is misconstrued.
 A better way to put it is: We are (more) *out of control*.
 While we engage in broader dialogues, express ourselves diversely, and view the world through varied lenses, increasing complexity often amplifies dependency and chaos.